mattvenn/hackspace-power-controller/README.md

 ## Pros

-Cheap to implement as only need one central RFID reader and then very cheap remote plugs for equipment.
+Cheap to implement as only need one central internet connected RFID reader and then very cheap remote plugs for equipment.

 Easy management for equipment managers via a google spreadsheet.